 External system as master

-The current asset location can generally be read (“GET”) from ON!Track via API, be assigned to an asset while being created via API (“POST”), or edited (“PUT”) to any asset after it is created but before it is transferred the first time.
-It is not possible to edit via API the current location after that asset was transferred at least one time; in this case, to change the current location we recommend using the transfer functionality in the user interface (web or mobile).
+The current asset location can generally be read (“GET”) from ON!Track via API, be assigned to an asset while being created via API (“POST”) or edited (“PUT”) to any asset after it is created but before it is transferred the first time.
+It is not possible to edit via API the current location after that asset was transferred at least one time.
+In this case, to change the current location we recommend using the transfer functionality in the user interface (web or mobile).

 Assets that use ON!Track BLE tags can be scanned either by the ON!Track bluetooth gateway or by mobile devices with the ON!Track app (with bluetooth functionality active).
 Information on asset location are then made accesible via the asset geolocation API that returns the coordinates of where your asset was last scanned at.
-Please note below a few watch outs.
+Please note below a few watch-outs.

 We have started to introduce APIs to manage asset services and maintenance dates.
 At the moment it is possible to get (i.e. read) the list of open services attached to a given asset.
-In the coming released we will expand the service APIs with additional reading as well as writing functionalities
+In the coming releases we will expand the service APIs with additional reading as well as writing functionalities

 In ON!Track, quantity items are items or materials (from every manufacturer) that are available with multiple stock and a stock unit, like consumables and commodities that typically do not have a serial number.
 The current API endpoints allow to create quantity items from an external system, as well as editing the details of a quantity items and its allocation previously created.